10 Places To Get Money Orders in 2023

 The biggest difference between a check and a money order is that money orders are prepaid.
 While you probably have blank checks in a drawer somewhere (or in your wallet, if you’re old school like that), a money order will only be issued after you’ve handed over actual funds.

-The buyer will need to pay both the cost of producing the money order (the fee charged), as well as its issued amount.
+The buyer will need to pay both the cost of producing the money order (the fee charged) and its issued amount.

 That can be done in cash, by debit card, traveler’s checks, or by using another form of guaranteed funds.